McGillRocketTeam/MRTlib/README.md

 **Note:** Further development has been migrated to the forked repository found at the McGill Rocket Team's organization page linked [here](https://github.com/McGillRocketTeam).

 ## Brief User Guide
+* Access is restricted to users who hold a valid student McGill email address (i.e. *@mail.mcgill.ca)
-* Currently, you will have to login each time you want to add a component to the database.
+* You will have to login each time you want to add a component to the database or if you exit the extension.
 I haven't figure out a way to fix this yet :/

 ## Installation
 * Installation from the Chrome Web Store